Chesstimation/Chesstimation/README.md

 * Pawn promotion currently to queen only.
 * Captured piece needs to be removed from board before capturing piece is put to the square.
 * Must not be combined with other modules or power supplies.
-* 3D printing files currently do not result in modules which can be inserted into the "Modular" boards.
-I just tested in "Exclusive" boards where it fits perfectly.

 ## Donation: